dasch-swiss/dsp-ui-lib/docs/how-to-use/viewer/search-results.md

 # Search results (Component)

-The search-results gets the search mode and parameters from routes or inputs, and returns the corresponding resources that are displayed in a list or a grid.
+The search-results component gets the search mode and parameters from routes or inputs, and returns the corresponding resources that are displayed in a list or a grid.
 The results can be filtered by project.

 ## List of parameters